muji786/spring2025-dynamic-web-development/assignments/01_assignment.md

 * Your application must be publicly accessible on [Glitch.com](https://glitch.com).
 For more information on deploying to glitch via a remote Github repo, see: [Glitch Guide](../guides/glitch.md).

-## Submission

-### Details:

-Due Date: week 2

-Your assignment must be turned in BEFORE midnight on the day before class.

 ## Helpful Tips & References:

 * [Your First Website Guide](../guides/your-first-website-guide.md)